An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Proof of Theorem

 where, for the last equality, we used the first part of Corollary \ref{weightedperiods}.
 To deal with the eigenvalues satisfying $t_j>M$, we use equation (\ref{fourierbound}) and the second part of Corollary \ref{weightedperiods} to write

 where $k$ is some fixed constant larger than $1/2$.
 Combining with equation (\ref{afterph}), we arrive at

 We optimize by taking $T=M^{1/2}$ and $M=\epsilon^{k/(1/2-k)}$, so that

 We now resonate the terms of the sum in the right hand side.
-To that end, we prove the following lemma. \begin{lemma} For $s=1/2+it$ and $G(s)$ as above, we have that Furthermore, there is some real constant $C>0$ such that, for any $t>C$, \end{lemma} \begin{proof} Using standard properties of the Gamma function, in particular the identities $\Gamma(z)\Gamma(\overline{z})=\left|\Gamma(z)\right|^2$ and $\Gamma(z+1)=z\Gamma(z)$, equation (\ref{gsdef}) gives
+To that end, we prove the following lemma. \begin{lemma} For $s=1/2+it$ and $G(s)$ as above, we have that Furthermore, there is some real constant $C>0$ such that, for any $t>C$, \end{lemma} \begin{proof} It is enough to show that, as $t \rightarrow \infty$, the expression $t^{1/2}G(s)$ converges to some complex constant with positive real part.